Accessibility statement for hertfordshire.gov.uk

 A screen reader is a program which reads out the information displayed on your computer to you.
 Screen readers can be useful to enable blind and partially-sighted people to browse the internet and carry out other tasks using their device.

 There are a variety of screen readers available.
-The following websites contain information regarding accessibility software and resources:
+Assistive technology: definition and safe use.

 We try to write in plain English and avoid jargon.
 If you don’t understand something, let us know at firstname.lastname@example.org.

 Easy read content

 Easy read is a format used in documents and webpages to help people with learning disabilities understand information easily.
 Easy read typically uses an image on the left and text on the right.